 1. Why get a PhD in nursing and healthcare innovation?

 University professorships require a doctoral degree and doctoral study is essential to establish an independent research career.
-PhD preparation allows one to contribute to the development of science by conducting research independently or collaboratively.
+PhD preparation allows one to contribute to the development of science by conducting research both independently and collaboratively.
 It also provides the credentials necessary for teaching.
-Finally, it provides a basis for clinical and leadership skills necessary to influence health processes, outcomes and policy.
+Finally, it provides a basis for leadership skills necessary to influence health processes, outcomes, and policy.

 2. Is a nursing degree required to apply to the program?